SolviraAdmin/Solvira-Core/README.md

 - Fees (burn + treasury fee) **cannot increase by more than 0.50% (50 BPS)** in a single update
 - Maximum total fee is **5%**
-- Protects against “honeypot” style tax spikes
+- Protects against "honeypot" style tax spikes

 ### 3. ⚡ Modern Standards (ERC20Permit – EIP-2612)